JelX7ouss/drc/README.txt

-This now has a [sandbox](http://cgit.drupalcode.org/sandbox-GabrielEngel-2649818/) on drupal.org.
-Submit issues there, me and the Drupal community will enhance and take care of!
+[pushed](http://cgit.drupalcode.org/sandbox-GabrielEngel-2649818/commit/?id=1055cf8b7b1edea13daf8f3e7dd7724b985322f1) and now has a [sandbox](http://cgit.drupalcode.org/sandbox-GabrielEngel-2649818/) on drupal.org.
+Submit issues there, Drupal community will enhance and take care of!

 rocket_chat (GPLv2 based) is a Rocket.Chat Module for Drupal 8, currently it supports livechat, tested on localhost.
 Made when I was at [Angry Cactus](http://www.angrycactus.biz)